pyvista/pyvista-tutorial/tutorial/07_sphinx/README.rst

 PyVista and Sphinx
 ==================

 Leverage PyVista to make some awesome interactive web documentation.
-(20 min for talk, 10 min for exercise)

 .. tip::